jazzband/wagtailmenus/docs/source/managing_main_menus.rst

 2. Click on **Settings** in the side menu, then select **Main menu** from the options that appear.

-3. You'll be automatically redirected to the an edit page for the current site (or the 'default' site, if the current site cannot be identified).
+3. You'll be automatically redirected to an edit page for the current site (or the 'default' site, if the current site cannot be identified).
 For multi-site projects, a 'site switcher' will appear in the top right, allowing you to edit main menus for each site.